 Final Examination Policy.
 All final examinations or alternative assessments given in lieu of final examinations must be given during the regularly scheduled examination period at the end of each semester or 8-week session at the time listed for the course in the officially announced schedule.

 Examinations are scheduled for specific periods and should not interfere with subsequent examinations.
 Take-home examinations may be distributed as early as the last day of classes and cannot be due before the regularly scheduled examination period for that class.
 In accordance with Honor Council procedures, a student is required to pledge to disclose neither the contents nor the form of any examination until after the conclusion of the examination period.
 A student who has not taken a required final examination has not completed the course requirements and therefore fails the course.

+Rescheduling Final Examinations.
 In instances of multiple sections of the same course taught by the same instructor (including lab periods), it is permissible, at the discretion of the instructor, to allow students to take final exams in either scheduled exam period.
 It is the student’s responsibility to make him/herself aware of the final examination schedule and to make arrangements to be available to take the examination at the scheduled time.
 Any adjustments to a student’s examination schedule MUST be made by the FRIDAY PRECEDING THE LAST WEEK OF CLASSES.

 Students who have more than two examinations scheduled within a 24-hour period may reschedule until there are only two exams within that 24-hour period.
 The student shall decide which examination would best be moved and then should consult with the instructor who teaches that